sisrfeng/sk/千行文件skim.vim的说明.md

 `skim#run()` function is the core of Vim integration.
 It takes a single
-dictionary argument, *a spec*, and starts fzf process accordingly.
+dictionary argument, *a spec*, and starts skim process accordingly.
 At the very
 least, specify `sink` option to tell what it should do with the selected  entry.